| Barry MacDonnell's

 ☼ Customize the appearance.

-• You can remove underlines from hyperlinks in the current document, and/or change the color of the hyperlink's text (i.e., the hypertext), and/or add highlighting to it.
+• You can remove underlines from hyperlinks in the current document, and/or change or remove the color of the hyperlink's text, and/or add highlighting to it.

 This is done by editing the document's Hypertext style, which is what does the job of formatting the hyperlink in the document with color, underlines, font, etc.

-Note that this method changes all hyperlink styles in the current document, even those that are used in cross references and those that link the page numbers in a Table of Contents, List, or Index.
+This method changes all hyperlink styles in the current document, even those that are used in Cross references and those that link the page numbers in a Table of Contents, Table of authorities, List, or Index.
 (It's an all-or-nothing situation.)

-▸ Click Format, Styles, and select Hypertext in the 'Available styles' list.
-(Note: If no Hypertext style is present in the document, the style name will not appear.)
+Click Format, Styles, and select Hypertext in the 'Available styles' list.
+(Note: If no hyperlinks are present in the document, the Hypertext style name will not appear.)

 ▸ To change the hyperlink's font and/or font size, click in the Styles Editor's Contents pane -- typically before all other codes -- and then use either Format, Font on the Editor's menu to open the Font properties dialog; or you can just use the Editor's text property bar's font and size fields.